 What is the Sonoran Desert?

-The Sonoran Desert is the region extending from Southwestern portions of the United states (Arizona & California) through the northwestern states of Mexico, including Sonora, Baja California, and Baja California Sur.
-This region is known for its biodiversity and unique biomes, including tundras, coniferous forests, deciduous forests, desert, grasslands, and riparian habitats.
+The Sonoran Desert is the region extending from Southwestern portions of the United States (Arizona & California) through the northwestern states of Mexico, including Sonora, Baja California, and Baja California Sur.
+This area is known for it’s remarkable biodiversity, specialized species, and unique biomes.

-At the Coalition, we focus our work in Pima County in southern Arizona, which overlaps with the Sonoran Desert and Madrean Archipelago Ecoregions (otherwise known as the Madrean Sky Islands).
+At the Coalition, we focus our work in Pima County, as that’s where the landscape faces most development pressures in Southern Arizona.
+Our region overlaps with the Sonoran Desert and Madrean Archipelago Ecoregions (otherwise known as the Madrean Sky Islands).

 It is worth noting that although the boundaries in the map above are helpful to give context to the region, the Sonoran Desert doesn’t end like a hard line on a map.
 At the edge, the habitat blends into the surrounding landscape and is influenced by its surrounding biotic communities, creating transition zones.